 Anyway, she quickly thanked and hugged him, grabbed her bag and disappeared to leave Dad and me in peace for a more mature man-to-man moment.
 He had another box in hand and I hoped it was for me, but he called for mom and gave her the box.
 She smiled as she opened it and found (oh look!) a 10 year supply of blackberry Kool-Aid packets.
 At my age, I seriously did not understand the look she gave him, but suspected it was pretty sardonic.

-Then he looked at me with a strange look that I later came to understand meant something like “you are about to be had”.
+Dad looked at me with a strange look that I later came to understand meant something like “you’re about to be had”.
 I had not yet learned how sneaky he could be.
 Anyway, after that setting-the-trap-smile, he stepped to one side and revealed another box – a big unmarked cardboard box – for me?
 “It’s all yours son.”
 I launched down and landed on all fours in front of the box and tore it open.
 Inside I found miles and miles of model train track pieces.
 I did not have a train set and suddenly could envision a whole room of model railroad creativity.
 My sisters would have no use for any of it.
 “Oh wow!
 Thanks Dad!
 This is sooo cool!”
 But the trap had been set and I enthusiastically jumped right into it.

 I dragged my box out to the living room where I had enough space to layout the most intricate electric railroad train track network known to man.